Usucaption: Background to usucaption

 The necessity for usucaption arose in Roman law with the divide between res mancipi and res nec mancipi.
 Res mancipi required elaborate and inconvenient formal methods of conveyance to transfer title (a formal mancipatio ceremony, or in iure cessio).
 Res nec manicipi could be transferred by traditio (delivery) or in iure cessio.

 The remaining form of conveyance was traditio.
-This was an informal conveyance which required only an intention to transfer and delivery of the property.
+This was an informal conveyance which only required the intention to transfer and delivery of the property.
 If res mancipi were transferred by traditio, full ownership would not pass and the recipient would become a bonitary owner.

-Therefore another form of conveyance was required that did not necessitate a ceremony or appearance before the praetor.
+Therefore, another form of conveyance was required that did not necessitate a ceremony or appearance before the praetor.
 Because Rome was becoming mercantile, it was simply inconvenient to perform a formal conveyance simply because property was classed as res mancipi.
 There might also be a demand to transfer property in private between the transferring parties, such as in the establishment of fideicommissa (Roman trusts).

 The need for establishing ownership by means other than conveyance was also a result of the practical defect of a system of ownership based on valid transfer.
 Title to property could be challenged under this system, because it depended on the good title of the person from whom you acquired the property and so on.
 If any person's title in the chain were challenged successfully, then this would defeat any title derived from it.
 This defect required a means of establishing ownership that was not contingent upon a chain of title but could be established independently.

 The Roman Law of Usucapio

-If however a bonitary owner kept the res (property) in his possession for a certain amount of time (two years for land, one year for chattels) his title would become full title and he could assert himself as dominus.
+However, if a bonitary owner kept the res (property) in his possession for a certain amount of time (two years for land, one year for chattels) his title would become full title and he could assert himself as dominus.

 Usucaption was the solution that emerged to address the defects of Roman ownership.
 It required five elements: